mxagar/data_science_udacity/02_SoftwareEngineering/DSND_SWEngineering.md

 ```

-In the following, the relevant content pieces of the important files with comments:
+In the following, the relevant content pieces of the important files with comments; for the complete code, look at
+`./lab/flask_exercises/exercise_3/`:

 ```python